 Infancia y Aprendizaje is an international journal on developmental and educational psychology, admitting works both of basic research on human learning and developmental processes all throughout the life span, and of applied research and interventions in educational settings.
 All manuscripts are externally reviewed.

 Development and education researchers, education professionals (counselors, teachers) and intervention professionals (child psychologists, educational psychologists).

-Articles that tackle the relations between educational and developmental processes, in real contexts, and from new, original theoretical and methodological approaches will be given priority.
+Priority will be given to articles that tackle the relations between educational and developmental processes, in real contexts, and from new, original theoretical and methodological approaches.

 One or two of the four issues published annually will be dedicated in part to debates or specific subjects risen through open calls for papers.

 Since the journal publishes a section specifically dedicated to invited authors (Prospectives), theoretical reviews or reflections will not be accepted, nor the presentation of educational innovations or experiences limited to explain or describe them without an in-depth analysis of the processes involved and the results obtained.
 Moreover, articles limited to validation of tests and psychometric instruments will not be accepted, nor those limited to replication previous research with no new contributions to current debate.

 In addition, no more than one article per year will be published for any given author.

 The journal admits manuscripts and publishes in both English and Spanish.
 A native speaker level of written expression is expected for all manuscripts in any of both languages.
 Authors who wish to improve the use of English or Spanish in their manuscripts should consider using professional editing services.
 Visit the Authors section for links and information on these services.